 - No Indoor Voice: Even when he's not being "hammy", he sometimes comes across as speaking like this.

-- Mighty Glacier: One of the slowest characters in the game and second-highest HP and defense.
-His regular attack is not as high as Nikki and Jess, but his specials make him one of your main damage dealer.
+- Mighty Glacier: One of the slowest characters in the game and his specials make him one of your main damage dealers.

 - Obfuscating Stupidity: Once made a potion by following instinct instead of recipe...and it worked.

-- Odd Friendship: not him, but his Mana with...Roxis's Mana.
+- Odd Friendship: His Mana with...Roxis's Mana.
 Both contractors were not pleased when they learned of the fact.

 - Running Gag: his tendency to literally appear out of nowhere, carried over into Fall of Alchemy.